 Side Effects of Contaminated Water Exposure

-Currently, there is legislation making its way through Congress that will clear a path for Marine Corp Members, civilian contractors and their families who lived, served or worked at Camp Lejeune for more than 30 days to recover monetary damages for several illnesses and health conditions.
+Currently, legislation is making its way through Congress that will clear a path for Marine Corps members, civilian contractors and their families who lived, served, or worked at Camp Lejeune for more than 30 days to recover monetary damages for several illnesses and health conditions.

 Those diagnosed with one or more of the following may be able to pursue compensation: